jitterted/quizdown/README.md

 Used by "Quiz Taker":

-    * QuizTaker - Linked to User, contains list of QuizResponses
+    * QuizTaker - Linked to User, contains list of QuizSubmissions

-    * QuizResponse (QuizSubmission [vikms]?) - Link to the [MakerContext]Quiz Source, Contains the Taker's responses to the Quiz's Questions
+    * QuizSubmission [vikms] (or QuizResponse) - Link to the [MakerContext]Quiz Source, Contains the Taker's responses to the Quiz's Questions

     * [Question]Response - Container for Answer(s) + Link to Question